lmjohns3/theanets/docs/creating.rst

 The first step in using ``theanets`` is creating a neural network model to train and use.
 A network model basically consists of three parts:

-- an error function that defines how well the parameters in the model perform for the desired task,
+- an error function that quantifies how well the parameters in the model perform for the desired task,
 - a set of symbolic input variables that represent data required to compute the error, and
 - a series of layers that map input data to network outputs.

 In ``theanets``, a network model is a subclass of :class:`Network
 <theanets.graph.Network>`.
-Networks encapsulate the first two of these parts by
+Networks encapsulate the first two of these three
-implementing the :func:`Network.error() <theanets.feedforward.Network.error>`
+parts by implementing the :func:`Network.error()
-method and defining the variables that the model requires during training.
-When you choose one of the network models available in ``theanets`` (or if you choose to make your own), you are choosing these elements of the model.
+<theanets.feedforward.Network.error>` method and creating the variables that the
+model requires during training.
+When you choose one of the network models available in ``theanets`` (or if you choose to make your own), you are choosing these two parts of the model.

 The third part, specifying the layers in the model, is discussed at length below.
 First, though, we'll go through a brief presentation of the predefined